mgadi/naemonbox/docs/source/01_introduction/index.rst

  :scale: 90 %
 Naemonbox Project
 ================
-The purpose of NAEMONBOX is to provide a quick and easy installation wich includes the most-used tools in the Nagios/Naemon community.
-NAEMONBOX avoid the tedious work of manually compiling and integrating Nagios addons avoiding outdated pre-packaged installations with no regular updates.
-NAEMONBOX bundles Naemon together with many important addons into a Gnu/Linux operating systems Debian 7.
+NAEMONBOX is a tool that allows you to install and easy to use your own Monitoring server.
 Having the Nagios/Naemon tools already installed and configured for you, will bring you more than you expect …

-Naemon comes with a PHP based web-tool for configuring the monitoring software, provide graph for your performance data with PNP4Nagios, and customizable map with Nagvis, well integrated with Thruk.
+NAEMONBOX comes with a PHP based web-tool to ease configuration and administration on One central storage.
+It manage groups, users and corresponding permissions and notifications.
+It provide Flexible preselection by device and monitoring categories with beautiful graphing of your performance data.
+It run distributed monitoring instances as master/worker instances to increase performance and availability in complex networks.
+It gives customizable map with Nagvis, well integrated with Thruk.
 You won’t need to install another web interface.

    * Easy to install : install is mainly done with the install script of the release tarball.
    * Easy for new users : once installed, Naemonbox provide a single WebUI to interface with all modules and packs.